 Exploring modernity in its multiple forms.
 The exhibition ‘Caminos de modernidad 1860-1980.
-The Carmen Thyssen-Bornemisza Collection’ has just opened at the Bancaja Foundation in Valencia.
+The Carmen Thyssen-Bornemisza Collection’ can be seen at the Bancaja Foundation in Valencia.
 ‘Caminos de modernidad’, translating to ‘paths of modernity’, encapsulates the overarching theme of the exhibition.
 Modernity is not a singular conception but a movement incorporating multiplicity.
 This collection appreciates modernity for its complexities and artistic evolutions, spanning two centuries.

-Running until the 18th September, its opening presentation took place on the morning of the 26th April.
-The presentation was attended by both Rafael Alcón (president of the Bancaja Foundation) and Guillermo Cervera (head of the Carmen Thyssen-Bornemisza Collection), representing the collaboration between the two collections.
+Running until the 18th September, the presentation was attended by both Rafael Alcón (president of the Bancaja Foundation) and Guillermo Cervera (head of the Carmen Thyssen-Bornemisza Collection), representing the collaboration between the two collections.
 Containing the work of fifty artists, the curation specifically envelops Catalan and Valencian masters from the Baroness’s private collection.
 The exhibition is therefore a must for those interested in modernity through the lens of Catalan and Valencian culture.

 There are six main caminos in this exhibition: the aesthetic experience of modernity, Romanticism and Naturalism, Mariano Fortuny, Modernisme, Noucentisme, and Avant-Garde.
 Modernity itself as a concept has been pulled from Baudelaire’s definition: “modernity… tries to detach from fashion whatever it may contain of the poetic in the historical, to extract the eternal from the transitory”.